 Size of Mouse – Why it is important

 Mice come in various sizes.
 How can you ensure that you catch them when you are not sure how big they are?

 Snap traps are awesome for an immediate kill, there is no doubt about that.

-However, if you are unsure how big the Mice are, how can you be sure that your snap trap is going to trap them?
+However, if you are unsure how big the mice are, how can you be sure that your snap trap will trap them?

 Ultimately, you cannot.

 This is where it is more benficial to use a humane mouse trap.